StackItHQ/pes-saicharan1901/README.md

 2. **Start Producer and Consumer**:
    - Run the producer to detect changes and the consumer to synchronize data between Google Sheets and MySQL.
+   - Open the RabbitMQ folder and run the following the get them started.

      ```bash
      python3 producer.py